JacksonAllan/CC/README.md

 It is distributed under the MIT license.

-## Why?
+## Rationale

 Traditionally, C container libraries require users to define types for every container/element type combination and/or specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
 This causes verbosity and syntax noise.

-In contrast, CC.H requires no type definitions and provides an API agnostic to container and element types.
+In contrast, **CC.H** requires no type definitions and provides an API agnostic to container and element types.
 The result is simpler, more readable code.
 The following table compares **CC.H** usage to other container library paradigms:

 <table>
 <tr>